 A personal injury lawyer who works on a contingency fee basis only gets paid if their case has a successful outcome.
 In other words, their client doesn’t pay unless the client is compensated for their injuries.
 Under contingency fee arrangements, a lawyer agrees to accept a fixed percentage (typically between 33 and 40 percent) of any settlement, jury award, or verdict in your case, rather than charging hourly fees.

 Lawyers working on contingency do not charge a retainer or upfront fee.
-Accident victims using personal injury lawyers never pay a penny from their pocket unless their lawyer recovers money for them first.
+Accident victims using a St. Louis injury attorney never pay a penny from their pocket unless their lawyer recovers money for them first.